NicolaiRuckel/issdark-beamer-theme/README.md

 # ISSDark Beamer Theme
-A dark beamer theme for the Intelligent Software Systems group.
+A dark beamer theme I created for presentations for the Intelligent Software Systems group at Bauhaus-Universität Weimar.

-You can download a sample presentation [here](https://github.com/NicolaiRuckel/issdark-beamer-theme/files/2806616/sample.pdf).
+You can download a sample presentation
+[here][sample presentation].

 ## Usage
 To use this theme you can either put the `.sty` files and the `issdark_image`